sttp/Specification/Sections/Commands.md

 - The `udpPort` field meaning depends on the usage context:
   - When sent with the publisher command payload, field is used to indicate publisher support of UDP.
 A value of zero indicates that UDP broadcasts are not supported and any non-zero value indicates that UDP broadcasts are supported.
   - When sent with the subscriber response payload, field is used to indicate the desired subscriber UDP port for data channel functionality.
 A value of zero will indicate that a UDP connection should not be established for subscriber data channel functionality.
-- The `statefulCompressionAlgorithms` field defines the named and versioned algorithms to use for stateful compression operations.
+- The `statefulCompressionAlgorithms` field defines the [`NamedVersions`](Definitions.md#namedversions-structure) representing the algorithms to use for stateful compression operations.
-- The `statelessCompressionAlgorithms` field defines the named and versioned algorithms to use for stateless compression operations.
+- The `statelessCompressionAlgorithms` field defines the [`NamedVersions`](Definitions.md#namedversions-structure) representing the algorithms to use for stateless compression operations.

 When the second `NegotiateSession` command is received from the publisher, the subscriber will send either a `Succeeded` or `Failed` response indicating its ability to support a subset of the specified operational modes.